letsaemokhutli/capstone_project/README.md

 - Matplotlib/Seaborn (for visualizations)

 ## Contact
-For any queries or issues, please contact [your email address].
+For any queries or issues, please contact me on https://www.linkedin.com/in/mokhutliletsae/.